Esta página en español

 Technical Assistance

-Since 2016, ILAB has invested more than $90 million in technical assistance activities in Mexico, of which approximately $50 million have been dedicated USMCA funds.
-The United States will invest an additional $130 million in technical assistance and cooperation over the next four years continue to support the Government of Mexico to implement labor reform, strengthen labor standards to protect workers, promote acceptable conditions of work, and address risks of child labor and forced labor.
+Since 2016, ILAB has invested approximately $220 million in technical assistance activities in Mexico, of which $180 million have been dedicated USMCA funds.
+The funding continues to support the Government of Mexico to implement labor reform, strengthen labor standards to protect workers, promote acceptable conditions of work, and address risks of child labor and forced labor.

-Specifically, projects supported with these funds will build government capacity in Mexico to:
+Specifically, projects supported with USMCA funds are strengthening government capacity in Mexico to:

-• implement its labor reforms, including training and support for the new labor courts and centers that will attempt to conciliate disputes and register unions and collective bargaining agreements
+• implement its labor reforms, including training and support for the new labor courts and centers to conciliate disputes and register unions and collective bargaining agreements

-• implement commitments related to collective bargaining, secret ballot voting for union representation challenges and approval of collective bargaining agreements, as well as improve government enforcement of labor laws; and
+• adhere to commitments related to collective bargaining, secret ballot voting for union representation challenges and approval of collective bargaining agreements, as well as improve government enforcement of labor laws; and

 • combat child labor and forced labor, enforce labor laws and acceptable conditions of work in the agriculture sector, and promote economic empowerment of vulnerable women and girls.